brandon-vo/valorant-stats/README.md

 - [ ] Add replication mode (limited by API)

 First Discord bot project.
 Created by Brandon Vo.
-Currently in the process of being verified by Discord.
 Retrieves data from https://tracker.gg/valorant
 Built with Discord.js, uses MongoDB database to store usernames